geohai/GeoDEN/README.md

 A supplementary dataset has been added to fill in more recent data, and this covers the years 2014 - 2020.

 <font size = '1'> *In the future, we would like to fill out our data from 2011 - present.* </font>

----
-## Color
- - Serotype 1 is Yellow
- - Serotype 2 is Pink
- - Serotype 3 is Blue
- - Serotype 4 is Green
----

 **Dependencies**: